Prescriptions

 for Health Reform

-Canada’s health systems don’t fulfill their promise of providing accessible and timely care for patients.
-Long wait times have come to characterize Canadian patients’ experience when they need surgery, show up at an emergency room, or sign up to get a family physician.
+Canada’s health care systems don’t fulfill their promise of providing accessible and timely care for patients.
+Canadian patients wait too long when they need surgeries, show up at emergency rooms, or try to get a family physician.

-for a one-day forum exploring best practices for health reform, with a focus of putting patients first.
-Hear from leading experts from Canada and abroad on everything from new technologies to tried and tested policies for holding health systems accountable.
+for a two-day forum exploring best practices for health reform, with a focus on putting patients first.
+You’ll hear from leading experts from across Canada on lessons from other systems, how politicians can further reforms and how to increase medical innovation.

-Putting Patients First is the second edition of the Prescriptions for Health Reform conference series, jointly hosted by the MEI, SecondStreet.org, and the Canadian Constitution Foundation.
+The Future of Health Care Reform is the third edition of the Prescriptions for Health Reform conference series, jointly hosted by the Canadian Constitution Foundation, MEI, and SecondStreet.org.

 Event Details

-Join the MEI, SecondStreet.org, and the Canadian Constitution Foundation for a one-day event in Montreal on November 19th, 2025, on the reasons why our health systems have failed and what we can do to fix them.
+Join the Canadian Constitution Foundation, MEI, and SecondStreet.org for a two-day event in Toronto on November 5th and 6th, 2026, on the reasons why our health systems have failed and what we can do to fix them.

 Discuss the policy solutions that can make our health care systems accessible once more with leading Canadian and foreign experts.
 Learn about Canadian and international best practices.
 Find out what we can expect from technologies at the leading edge of the medical field.